Eugeniia/Eugeniia/README.md

 🤩  I'm fascinated by Supercomputing and High-Performance Computing technologies!

-👩🏻‍💻  That's why I'm currently working as a Computational Scientist at [HPCNow!](https://hpcnow.com/).
+👩🏻‍💻  And I'm currently working as a Computational Scientist at [HPCNow!](https://hpcnow.com/).

 😎  I'm a Business Mentor at the [UoA Business School](https://www.auckland.ac.nz/en/business.html) and a Data Visualisation Mentor at [Data Visualisation Society](https://www.datavisualizationsociety.org/).